ritaOmondi/alx-system_engineering-devops/0x19-postmortem/README.md

 Provide additional training and knowledge sharing sessions for the engineering team on best practices for debugging and resolving memory-related issues in distributed systems.
 By taking these corrective and preventative measures, the team aims to improve the overall reliability and stability of the e-commerce website, ensuring a seamless experience for our users.

+Sense of Humor on Postmoterm

+Issue Summary

+On June 6th, 2024, between 9:00 AM and 11:30 AM EAT, our e-commerce website experienced a significant outage, affecting approximately 40% of our users.
+The root cause of the incident was a memory leak in the backend API server, which we affectionately dubbed the "Memory Vampire." 🧛‍♂️

+Timeline

+9:00 AM EAT - The issue was first detected by our monitoring system, which triggered an alert indicating high CPU utilization and slow response times from the backend API server.
+Our on-call engineer, let's call him "Captain Caffeine," sprang into action.
+9:05 AM EAT - Captain Caffeine began investigating the issue, only to find that the API server was consuming an abnormally high amount of memory, causing it to become unresponsive.
+He let out a loud groan, "Not again!"
+9:15 AM EAT - The engineering team was mobilized, and they started analyzing the application logs and server metrics to identify the root cause of the memory leak.
+It was starting to feel like a game of "Where's Waldo?" but with lines of code instead of a striped shirt.
+9:30 AM EAT - Suspecting a bug in the latest code deployment, the team started rolling back the deployment, but this did not resolve the issue.
+They stared at the screen, scratching their heads, wondering, "Did we accidentally summon the Memory Vampire?"
+10:00 AM EAT - The incident was escalated to the engineering manager, and the team decided to scale out the API server by provisioning additional instances.
+It was like playing a high-stakes game of "Whack-a-Mole," trying to keep up with the memory-hungry server.